Evaluator Engine

 - QDate: 64-bit Unix timestamps (signed seconds since epoch) with configurable endianness and UTC/local time formatting

-- String: Byte sequences with length limits
+- String: Byte sequences with length limits and flag-based comparison semantics (case-insensitive, whitespace handling, etc.) when flags are present

 - PString: Pascal-style length-prefixed strings with 1-byte (